MartinSStewart/at-chat/README.md

 ## How do I run the rust server locally? (for file hosting)

-Run `cargo run` in the rust-server folder
+Run `npm run rust-server` in the root folder

 ## How do I deploy the rust server?